To opt out of CSEA dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-The California School Employees Association (CSEA) is the designated union for many classified school employees in California.
+The Adams 12 Five Star Classified School Employees Association (CSEA) is the designated union for classified employees of Adams 12 Five Star Schools.

-For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
-However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
-Janus v.
-AFSCME, 585 US (2018)
+For years, public employees in Colorado could be forced to pay union dues or fees as a condition of employment, allowing unions like CSEA to take their members for granted.
+However, because of the U.S. Supreme Court’s recent decision in Janus v.
+AFSCME (2018), public employees can no longer be required to financially support a labor union against their will.

 Frequently Asked Questions